Canada, Richelieu River and Chambly Canal, including Montréal, Ottawa and Kingston

 Transit the flight, proceed less than a mile, and tie up along the eastern canal wall.
 There is room here for many, many boats.
 Along the south east wall, there is a sill cock that will accommodate a garden hose at the first spot on the wall, if you’re lucky enough to find it available.
 By attaching hoses together, that sill cock will serve several neighboring boats along the wall.
 Milfoil and other aquatic weeds are a problem for genset sea strainers all along the Rideau Canal, so mind that carefully.
-After a few hours in one place, you’ll clear the area near the intake, and weeds blocking the sea strainer becomes less of a problem, particularly if you stay in one place for more than a few hours.
+After a few hours in any one place, you’ll clear the area near the intake, and weeds blocking the sea strainer becomes less of a problem, particularly if you stay in one place for more than a few hours.
 DO not leave the boat with the genset running unattended unless you ares sure the weeds will not clog sea strainers.
 Again, we suggest that first time visitors start their visit to Ottawa with a tour bus to orient themselves to this GREAT city.
 Did you know the Canadians built the Rideau Canal because they were worried that the precocious adolescent Americans to their south would invade them via the St. Lawrence?
 Visit the Bytown Museum at the top of the Ottawa Flight-of-8 locks to get the whole story.
-Other must see POIs include Parliament, the Peace Tower, the Changing-of-the-Guard, and the National Mint.
+Other must see POIs include Parliament Hill, the Peace Tower, the Changing-of-the-Guard, and the National Mint.
 Many excellent shoppes and fine restaurants are to be found in the City Market district.

 Depart Ottawa westbound along the Rideau Canal, towards Kingston, ON.
 The control depth of the Rideau Canal is 6 feet, established by the lock sills.
 Dally along the wonderful towns of the Rideau… Merrickville… Smith Falls….
 Jones Falls….
 Brewer’s Mills….
 This is English-speaking country, the people are delightful and welcoming, and the cruising is relaxing.